drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 	If ``AMPLIFY_ENSEMBLE_SPREAD_FOR_FIRST_ASSIM_PERIOD`` is set to "true", then this is the factor with which CHEEREIO will multiply the ensemble standard deviation at the end of the ensemble spinup period.
 For more information on the burn-in period, see :ref:`Burn in period`.

-.. option:: SIMPLE_SCALE_AT_END_OF_BURN_IN_PERIOD
+..option:: DO_BURN_IN

 	Should CHEEREIO do a burn-in period? "true" or "false."
 A burn-in period is a time period where full LETKF assimilation is being applied, but the results will be discarded from final analysis.
 The idea of a burn in period is to allow CHEEREIO's emissions to "catch up" with the system, as it takes time for the updated emissions in CHEEREIO to become consistent with observations.
+For more information on the burn-in period, see :ref:`Burn in period`.

+.. option:: SIMPLE_SCALE_AT_END_OF_BURN_IN_PERIOD

-If this option is set to "true", then at the end of the burn-in period (given by ``BURN_IN_END``) CHEEREIO will scale the ensemble mean to match the observational mean, as in the ``SIMPLE_SCALE_FOR_FIRST_ASSIM_PERIOD`` option.
+	If this option and ``DO_BURN_IN`` are both set to "true", then at the end of the burn-in period (a date given by ``BURN_IN_END``) CHEEREIO will scale the ensemble mean to match the observational mean, as in the ``SIMPLE_SCALE_FOR_FIRST_ASSIM_PERIOD`` option.
 This ensures that any biases introduced in the period where CHEEREIO emissions are "catching up" with observations are corrected.
 For more information on the burn-in period, see :ref:`Burn in period`.

 .. option:: BURN_IN_END

-	If ``SIMPLE_SCALE_AT_END_OF_BURN_IN_PERIOD`` is set to ``true``, then this is the date (YYYYMMDD) when the burn-in period ends.
+	If ``DO_BURN_IN`` is set to ``true``, then this is the date (YYYYMMDD) when the burn-in period ends.

 .. option:: POSTPROCESS_START_DATE